Frieda Medín: Education

-Frieda Medín attended the University of Puerto Rico from 1986-198, and attended Film Video Arts in New York in 1988.
+Frieda Medín was born in 1949, in San Juan, Puerto Rico.
+He attended the University of Puerto Rico from 1986-198, and attended Film Video Arts in New York in 1988.
 However, she also attended Casa Aboy and Universidad del Sagrado Corazon in order to learn more of photography but never received anything that stated her attendance, participation, or gain of knowledge from there.